 Ok.
 I've had my swoon.
 Let's get to the substance.
 These boys can SING.

 Normally the guys pick a Hindi tune and a western song and blend them perfectly, but from time to time they compose their own original songs, like this one: Distant Places is gorgeous.
 The lead singers are Ankit Dhir (English), Bharat Moudgil (Hindi) and Manoj Racherla (background).

 Amazing right?
 They have fantastic variety.
 Check out their mix of Justin Timberlake's "Lovestoned" and "Ya Ali" from Gangster.

 Here's Ankit, with his crazy 'fro which I love (and from the sounds of it so do the women in that audience!).
 Bharat's singing the Hindi again--someone get that boy a job on a film soundtrack, he's fantastic.

 Another professionally done video, this time it's a mashup of Coldplay's Viva la Vida and Jashn-e-Bahara from Jodhaa Akbar.

 And pretty much my favorite thing ever, Manoj busting out his best Kevin Lyttle impression at Philly Fest:

 Not content with Youtube videos?
 No problem!
 Penn Masala has recorded 7 albums (their latest, Panoramic, JUST came out) along with a compilation album.
 They're all fantastic--you can head over to their site to get your own copies.
 Do it!
 They're well worth the money, and all the proceeds from album sales go straight to the group to help fund their tours, etc.

-As a bit of a teaser, here are the studio versions of some of my favorite Penn Masala songs, including their mega popular take on Aap Jaisa Koi!
+As a bit of a teaser, here's the song that put these guys on the map--their mega popular take on Aap Jaisa Koi!

 PS: Ankit Dhir, if you see this, I love you.
 Call me. xoxo